merchisdk/sdk/docs/_typescript/other_entities.md

   - name:
     content:
 content_markdown: |-
-  The examples so far have mostly used categories.
+  The examples so far have mostly used products and categories.
 You may be wondering what other entities exist.
 A complete list is available in the [API reference](reference/index.html).
 ---